Tea with Mrs Michelle Obama at The White House

 This community based education and therapeutic support programme, is currently located in Croydon's Broad green area - one of the highest areas of deprivation in the UK.
-Coming out of the unmet needs of this largely BAME community, we are embarking on a new journey in supporting more LAC (Looked-After Children) children who are in need of play-based therapy, within a secure, registered, educational setting.
-Our 2-adults to 1 child service, based on the Early Learning Goals, is set-up for LAC (under 8 years-old), who have experienced significant trauma and have 'high needs'.
+We aim to meet the needs of all children in our community, where 65% of Croydon's under 25 population are BAME.
+We support both LAC (Looked-After Children) and non-LAC, who are in need of play-based therapy, within a secure, Ofsted registered, educational setting throughout the day and weekends.
+Our 2-adults to 1 child service, based on the Early Learning Goals, is set-up for KS1/lower KS2 aged children (under 8 years-old), who have experienced significant trauma and have 'high needs'.

 Raising Hope: Strenghtening The Next Generation Of Leaders

 This initiative aimed to bring out the potential for leadership in a group of despondent Ks4 students.
 Purposeless Croydon students, found inspiration and hope on this weekly Saturday programme (summer term).
 All pupils earned an invitation to a networking day of inspirational speakers, meeting captain’s of industry, at The Aleto Foundation’s, National Leadership programme for graduates at BT’s headquarters in Central London.